 Goofy: An anthropomorphic dog (though his species has been debated), and the world's biggest klutz.
 Often Too Dumb to Live.
 He was originally called "Dippy Dawg", but they wisely changed his name.
 (Debut: Mickey's Revue, 1932)

-The Adventures of Oswald The Lucky Rabbit: Made to celebrate the big comeback of Oswald the Lucky Rabbit to Disney, this DVD compiles the only 13 existing (of 26) Disney made Oswald cartoons, with some pencil tests for a 14th short (Sagebrush Sadie) that is currently lost and some other misc. extras as well.
+The Adventures of Oswald The Lucky Rabbit: Made to celebrate the big comeback of Oswald the Lucky Rabbit to Disney, this DVD compiles 13 of the 15 existing (of 26) Disney made Oswald cartoonsnote Two more were found to exist after the collection was released; "Poor Papa" and "Hungry Hoboes", but they weren't found in time, with some pencil tests for another lost short (Sagebrush Sadie) and some other misc. extras as well.
 This collection also includes the first two Mickey Mouse cartoons (Plane Crazy, Steamboat Willie) three of the Pre-Oswald "Alice Comedies" live action/animation shorts, The Skeleton Dance, and a whole documentary on Ub Iwerks.

 Mickey Mouse in Black and White Vol. 1-Vol. 2: Compiles all 74 of the black & white Mickey Mouse shorts, 34 shorts on Vol. 1, and 40 shorts on Vol. 2.

-Mickey Mouse in Living Color Vol. 1-Vol. 2: Compiles all of the color Mickey shorts, 28 shorts on Vol. 1, and Vol. 2 has 18 classic shorts, the entire "Sorcerer's Apprentice" segment of Fantasia, the entire "Mickey and the Beanstalk" segment of Fun and Fancy Free, Mickey's Christmas Carol, The Prince and the Pauper and the 90's Mickey Mouse short "Runaway Brain", Mouse Mania (a rare late 70's stop motion short made to celebrate Mickey's 50th Anniversary) and a whole truckload of other extras.
+Mickey Mouse in Living Color Vol. 1-Vol. 2: Compiles all of the color Mickey shorts, 28 shorts on Vol. 1, and Vol. 2 has 18 classic shorts, the entire "Sorcerer's Apprentice" segment of Fantasia, the entire "Mickey and the Beanstalk" segment of Fun and Fancy Free, Mickeys Christmas Carol, The Prince and the Paupernote notably the only release of the film to reuse it's original widescreen format and the 90's Mickey Mouse short "Runaway Brain", Mouse Mania (a rare late 70's stop motion short made to celebrate Mickey's 50th Anniversary) and a whole truckload of other extras.

 The Complete Goofy: Compiles all 46 of Goofy's theatrical cartoons.